Federal Financial Aid Changes

 Federal Financial Aid Policy Changes for 2026–2027

-Federal legislation (HR 1 – Public Law No. 119–21, passed July 2025) introduces significant updates to federal student loan programs effective July 1, 2026.
-The U.S. Department of Education is developing implementation regulations.
+Federal legislation (H.R.
+1, Public Law 119-21) introduces significant changes to federal student loan programs beginning July 1, 2026.

 Changes Effective July 1, 2026

-• Federal Direct Unsubsidized Loans will continue with revised limits:
+• Federal Direct Unsubsidized Loans will continue with revised limits starting July 1, 2026:

-Degree Type New Annual Limit New Lifetime Limit
+Degree Type New Annual Limit New Aggregate Limit

 • Undergraduate loan limits and Pell Grant awards remain unchanged!